algolia/docsearch/docs/src/inside-the-engine.md

 again, on the page hierarchy, as extracted from the `selectors`.

-The default strategy is to promote records having matching words in the highest level fist.
-Thus if two results have the same matching words, the one having them in the highest level (lvl0) will be reanked higher.
+The default strategy is to promote records having matching words in the highest level first.
+Thus if two results have the same matching words, the one having them in the highest level (lvl0) will be ranked higher.
 We also use the position of the matching words.
 The sooner they appear within the HTML flow, the higher the record will be ranked.

 The relevancy is based on several factors and can be customized according to the Algolia tie-breaking method.

-You can boost pages depending ont their URLs.
+You can boost pages depending on their URLs.
 This is done from the `start_urls` and its `page_rank` attributes.
-It is a numeric value, default to 0.
+It is a numeric value (defaults to 0).
 The higher it is, the higher results from the matching pages will be ranked.
 For example all pages with a `page_rank` of 5 will be returned before pages with a `page_rank` of 1.